kelly-mcdougall/validator-/README.md

+## MIT Press XML Valudator
-A basic schematron file for validating files delivered by typestters.
+#### A basic schematron file for validating files delivered by typestters.